A Survey for Deep Reinforcement Learning Based Network Intrusion Detection: Reinforcement Learning Basics

 \subsubsection{Policy Gradient}

 The policy gradient method \cite{silver2014deterministic} is employed to optimize decision-making policies in reinforcement learning directly, without relying on a value function.
 The principle, different from value function-based methods, is to optimize policy parameters directly and then to achieve the maximum total reward.
-Policy Gradient Theorem is the very foundation of policy gradient.
+Policy Gradient Theorem \cite{sutton1999policy} is the very foundation of policy gradient.
 Let a parametric policy $\pi(a|s, \theta)$, choosing action $a$ given a state $s$ by a probability $p = \pi_\theta$, then, the performance of the policy can be quantified as follows. $R(\tau)$ means return from a single trace.
-And policy gradient can be described in \Cref{pg_1}, \Cref{pg_2} and \Cref{pg_3}:
+It refers to one complete trajectory or episode of sequential interactions between an agent and environment, consisting of a sequence of states, actions, and rewards from start to finish.
+A policy gradient can be described in \Cref{pg_1}, \Cref{pg_2} and \Cref{pg_3}:

-where $k$ represents a future time point starting from a specific initial time denoted by $t$.
+where $T$ denotes the time horizon of an episode (which may be finite or infinite depending on the problem setting), and $\tau = (s_0, a_0, r_0, s_1, a_1, r_1, ..., s_T)$ represents a complete trajectory, and $k$ represents a future time point starting from a specific initial time denoted by $t$.
 As time passes by, $k$ gradually increases.
-It is desired that the contribution of rewards received at farther future time points to the current state decreases gradually, hence $\gamma$, the discount factor, is reduced over time.
+It is desired that the contribution of rewards received at farther future time points to the current state decreases gradually.
+This is achieved through the exponential term $\gamma^{k-t}$, where $\gamma \in [0,1]$ is a fixed discount factor that remains constant throughout training.
+The geometric decay $\gamma^{k-t}$ ensures that rewards further in the future have progressively smaller influence on the current state value.
 The initial trajectories are gathered from random interactions between the agent and the environment over a fixed duration.
 These trajectories are used only once.
 After all trajectories in a set have been utilized, the agent restarts interactions with the environment to collect a new set of trajectories for the next round of training.
 However, when having large gradient updates in training, the process becomes unstable.
 To address this, researchers proposed Trust Region Policy Optimization (TRPO) \cite{schulman2015trust} and Proximal Policy Optimization (PPO) \cite{schulman2017proximal} to further improve the stability of training.